-Arminians interpret these verses as teaching that Christ’s atonement hypothetically covers every member of the human race, and therefore, in some sense Christ is the would-be Saviour of every fallen human being (past, present and future).
-Calvinists interpret these verses as teaching that Christ’s salvation extends all around the world, so that it includes Gentiles as well as Jews.
-And they say that Christ’s death only actually atoned for the sins of those whom he saves.
+Arminians interpret these verses as teaching that Christ’s atonement has hypothetically covered every member of the human race, and therefore, in some sense Christ is the would-be Saviour of every fallen human being (past, present and future).
+Whereas Calvinists interpret these verses as teaching that Christ’s salvation extends all around the world—so that it includes Gentiles as well as Jews, and that Christ’s death has actually atoned for the sins of those whom he saves.

-The main problem for Arminians who look to the “Saviour of the world” verses to prove their position is that in each case, the context of the word “world” does not speak of a hypothetical (or potential) salvation but of an actual salvation and an actual taking away of sins.
+The main problem for Arminians who look to the “Saviour of the world” verses to prove their hypothetical universalism is that, in each case, the context of the word “world” does not speak of a hypothetical salvation but of an actual salvation—an actual taking away of sins.
 Simply put:

-If God was in Christ reconsiling the world to himself, then the world is reconsiled to Christ.
+- If God was in Christ reconciling the world to himself, then the world is reconciled God by Christ.

-The secondary problem for Arminians is that in the Bible, the word “world” does not always, and does not necessarily, mean every individual fallen human being.
-We have to look at the context in order to see who (or what) is meant by “world”.
-We have to consider who the original speaker or author was referring to, whom he meant to include (and exclude) when he used in the word “world”.
+In the the Bible, however, the word “world” does not always, and does not necessarily, mean each and every fallen human being.
+We must look at the context in order to see who (or what) is meant by “world.”
+We must consider who the original speaker or author was referring to, whom he meant to include (and exclude) when he used in the word “world.”

 The word “world” (whichever Greek word it translates) does not necessarily mean each and every human being in particular.

-John’s Gospel uses the word “world” in a variety of ways.
-In John 1:29 (“…Behold the Lamb of God, which taketh away the sin of the world”), and John 4:42 (“…the Christ, the Saviour of the world”), the word “world” is used to emphasise the fact that Christ came to save not only Jews but Gentiles too.
+John’s Gospel uses the word “world” (κόσμος, kosmos) in a variety of ways.
+In John 1.29 (“…Behold the Lamb of God, which taketh away the sin of the world”), and John 4.42 (“…the Christ, the Saviour of the world”), the word “world” is used to emphasise the fact that Christ came to save not only Jews but Gentiles too.

-Similarly In John 3:16-17, (“…God so loved the world…that the world through him might be saved”), the word “world” means all mankind in general (Gentiles as well as Jews).
+Similarly In John 3.16-17, (“…God so loved the world…that the world through him might be saved”), the word “world” means all mankind in general (Gentiles as well as Jews).
 God’s love for the world (in general) was such that he sent his only begotten Son to save those (in particular) who would believe in him.
 Christ came to save the world (in general) by saving those who will believe in him (in particular).

 The truth is that Christ died for the sins of particular sinners from all around the world: God’s elect.

-Not every indivicual human being is included among Christ’s “sheep”.
-Only Christ’s “sheep” have these things to be true of themselves: “Surely he hath borne our griefs, and carried our sorrows: yet we did esteem him stricken, smitten of God, and afflicted.
+Not every individual human being is included among Christ’s “sheep.”
+Only Christ’s “sheep” have following things to be true of themselves: “Surely he hath borne our griefs, and carried our sorrows: yet we did esteem him stricken, smitten of God, and afflicted.
 But he was wounded for our transgressions, he was bruised for our iniquities: the chastisement of our peace was upon him; and with his stripes we are healed.
-All we like sheep have gone astray; we have turned every one to his own way; and the Lord hath laid on him the iniquity of us all” (Isaiah 53:4-6).
+All we like sheep have gone astray; we have turned every one to his own way; and the Lord hath laid on him the iniquity of us all” (Isaiah 53.4-6).

-The name Jesus means Jehovah3 is Saviour, and the Lord Jesus Christ really is the Saviour!
+The name Jesus means Jehovah is Saviour, and the Lord Jesus Christ really is the Saviour!
 Of this we can be certain: “He shall save his people from their sins” (Matthew 1.21; see also Luke 19.10; 1 Timothy 1.15).

 That blood which Christ shed on the cross at Calvary outside Jerusalem two thousand years ago was the blood of God.
-John understood who the Lord Jesus Christ is: “Hereby perceive we the love of God4, because he laid down his life for us…” (1 John 3:16).
+John understood who the Lord Jesus Christ is: “Hereby perceive we the love of God,3 because he laid down his life for us…” (1 John 3.16).
 Paul likewise understood this, and he emphasised the Divinity of Christ when he urged the overseers of the church at Ephesus to continue their pastoral charge: “feed the church of God, which he hath purchased with his own blood.”
-(Acts 20:28).
+(Acts 20.28).

-The precious blood of Christ did not fail to redeem, atone for, purge away the sins of—or, in a word, save—any of those for whom it was poured out.
+The precious blood of Christ does not fail to redeem, atone for, purge away the sins of—or, in a word, save—any of those for whom it was poured out.

-The words “of God” have been added in the KJV (this is why they are there in italics), to bring out John’s meaning.
-“Of God” has been supplied from the context (even though we might have expected this to say “of Christ”), because throughout this epistle, John has a lot to say about the love of God, the children (people) of God, and their identifying characteristics.
-“Of God” has been repeatedly used by John throughout the portion of the epistle that we have marked as chapter 3. ↩︎
+The words “of God” have been added in the KJV to bring out John’s meaning (this is why they are in italics in the KJV).
+“Of God” has been supplied from the context even though we might at first have expected this to say “of Christ,” because throughout this epistle, John has a lot to say about the love of God, the children (people) of God, and their identifying characteristics.
+“Of God” has been repeatedly used by John throughout this portion of the epistle that we have marked as chapter 3. ↩︎